 Always make sure your passenger has a helmet.
 Along with that, make sure the helmet fits (this is especially important if you are bringing along children).
 A loose helmet is less effective in the case it has to be used.
 Click here to see my list of recommended helmets for motorcycle passengers.

 A passenger must be able to place their feet on the rear foot pegs.
 If a passenger is too short to place their feet on them, consider not taking them.
 Loose feet around a spinning wheel and hot pipes is a recipe for disaster.

 Make sure your passenger understands the rules while riding.
 They must always hold on to you and never move around too much, especially during a turn.
 Teach them certain hand signals to indicate their needs, such as signaling when they need to stop.

 Is There a Weight Limit For Motorcycles?

 It is certainly possible to put too much weight on your motorcycle.
 Putting too much weight on your motorcycle compromises it’s functionality.

-You’ll be able to see your motorcycle’s specific weight limit in your owners manual if you have one.
+You’ll be able to see your motorcycle’s specific weight limit in your owners manual if you have one (check out emanualonline.com if you don’t have one; it’s an affordable and quick access resource to your bike specific manual).
 It will be identified as the GVWR, or the Gross Vehicle Weight Rating.
 This rating states the maximum total weight you can safely reach fully loaded.